Friday Etim

 Friday Ubi Etim (born 21 May 2002) is a Nigerian professional footballer who plays as a striker for Danish Superliga club Midtjylland.

 Club career

 A youth product of Dominion Hotspurs and DN10 Football Academy.
 Etim moved to Vizela U23s on 2 September 2021, signing until 2025.
-With the Vizela U23s he was named the top scorer for the 2021-22 Liga Revelação season.
+With the Vizela U23s he was named the top scorer for the 2021–22 Liga Revelação season.
 He made his professional debut with Vizela in a 3–1 Taça de Portugal loss to Porto on 12 January 2022.
-He was promoted to their Primeira Liga squad ahead of the 2022-23 season.
+He was promoted to their Primeira Liga squad ahead of the 2022–23 season.

 On 30 June 2023, Etim signed for Liga Portugal 2 club Mafra, for a transfer fee reported to be over €1 million.

 On 20 June 2025, Danish club FC Midtjylland announced the signing of Etim, on a contract until summer 2029.
+Just six months later, on 22 January 2026, Etim moved to fellow league club, Danish Superliga club FC Fredericia, on a deal until June 2029.
+He enjoyed a goalscoring debut for the club on February 9th, when they won 3-2 against Vejle BK.